lichess-org/api/example/oauth-app/README.md

 ## Running

-1. `yarn install`
+1. `npm install`
-2. `yarn run serve` or any other method to serve the client on http://localhost:8000
+2. `npm run serve` or any other method to serve the client on http://localhost:8000